richardcsuwandi/richardcsuwandi.github.io/_posts/2025-08-08-dream-machines.md

 If you find this post useful, please cite it as:

 <div class="citation-box">
 Suwandi, R. C. (Aug 2025).
-The Dream Machines.
-Posterior Update. https://richardcsuwandi.github.io/blog/2025/dream-machines/.
+The Dream Machines. https://richardcsuwandi.github.io/blog/2025/dream-machines/.
 </div>

 Or in BibTeX format: